smhdhsn/zed/README.md

 ```
 > :information_source: Default command type is **Close-Ended**.
 ## License
-The PHP-M micro-framework is open-sourced software licensed under the [MIT license](LICENSE).
+The ZED micro-framework is open-sourced software licensed under the [MIT license](LICENSE).